aqsa-hafeez/AI-Based-Crowd-Abnormal-Behaviour-Monitoring-and-Survelience-System/README.md

 - **Integration Testing**: Confirmed seamless interaction between the mobile app and backend pipeline.

 ## Dataset
 The system uses the **CampusVAD** dataset, which includes labeled crowd scenarios from transportation hubs, stadiums, and city squares.
 It supports semi-supervised learning with annotations for anomalies like sudden movements and aggressive actions.
-Due to size constraints, the dataset is not included in this repository but can be accessed [here](#) (replace with actual link if available).
+Due to size constraints, the dataset is not included in this repository.

 ## Future Work
 - **Real-time Processing**: Optimize for live video streaming using frame subsampling and GPU acceleration.